Timber Duck Hunting

 When the shooting started, it didn’t last long.
 We left with a limit of mallards an hour later, but for me, it wasn’t the hunt that was so special as much as it was witnessing the spectacle before the shots started ringing out.
 Countless videos we took in the low, morning light have never replicated the true grandeur of hundreds of mallards diving through the trees.

 For those who have witnessed something similar, duck hunting in timber is something worth working for.
 You’ll brave public land, wake up at midnight to make it to the right spot, and search all year for that right piece of land that’ll draw in ducks.
 Timber hunting differs from hunting lakes or coastal areas, so here’s a few tips to increase your odds when the mallards show up.

 Find a Hole

-The key to timber hunting is finding where the ducks want to be.
+The key to timber duck hunting is finding where the ducks want to be.
 That usually means a section of flooded woods with acorn-bearing oak trees.
 Scout first to figure out where ducks are flying to and from.
 Flooded hardwoods can span miles, especially in a floodplain, so find a break in the canopy where the mallards can enter.
 The hole doesn’t have to be massive.
-Even a fallen tree or two can make enough room to hunt.
+Even a fallen tree or two can give enough open water to hunt.

-You can make your own holes on your property by cutting a few trees in an area that’s flooded.
+Duck hunters can make their own holes on their property by cutting a few trees in an area that’s flooded.
 If you’re creating your own duck hole, try to keep in mind that they will likely be approaching with a north wind.
 You’ll want to establish the break in the canopy to funnel the ducks into your blind.
 If you’ll be heading to public land, more subtle holes in the canopy can be productive because most hunters will vie for the larger holes.

 Keep Your Spread Simple